ayixon/RaPDTool/README.md

   "Researchers for Mexico" Program-(CONACYT)-Institute of Biotechnology-National Autonomous University of Mexico

 We thank Ing.
-Roberto Paredo for his help in the development of this tool
+Roberto Peredo for his help in the development of this tool

 This work was funded in part by the project CF 2019 265222 (Fondo Institucional para el Desarrollo Científico, Tecnológico y de Innovación FORDECYT-PRONACES CONACYT- México)